 Teacher Appreciation Week - For one week in the spring, we celebrate our teachers.
 Typically, each of the five levels takes a day and, led by their Room Parents, organizes an appreciation activity.
 The overall effort is planned and coordinated by the SynC Teacher Appreciation Week Chair.

 The Constructivists - Synapse’s rockstar parent-teacher cover band.
 The band puts on a one night only show at the end of the school year.
 Anyone is welcome to join the band with a nominal time commitment for rehearsals.
 This is a remarkably talented and fun group and a fantastic show.
 THE parent event of the year.
 You don't want to miss it!

-Town Hall - Once a month, an opportunity to join Jim, Head of School, for coffee and conversation.
-This is a time for Jim to get to know parents better, for him to share what is happening at Synapse, and for you to ask any questions you might have.
+Town Hall - Once a monthly in person event, now weekly or bi-weekly on Zoom.
+Hosted by Jim, Head of School, this is a time for the community to get together, to share what is happening at Synapse, and for you to ask any questions you might have of Leadership.

 Transform - 1.
 The fifth phase of the HEARTS model.
 Students transfer their learning to another context, develop deeper problem solving skills, and apply new understanding to purposeful and creative projects.

 2. A Middle School class - an opportunity for project work, students have access to teachers for support and questions.
 Each session, students work toward goals and either stay in their advisory to work, or transition to another teacher’s space for targeted support.